everettprussak/CPSC354/Assignment3/README.md

 * insert 3 (insert 1 (insert 4 (insert 2 (insert 5 nil)))) ;;
 ### Will not work in this order.
 It must be ran with this command instead:
 * insert 3 (insert 1 (insert 4 (insert 2 (insert 5 list)))) ;;
-### Simply, the address of list will be returned each time insert is ran, instead of the address of the value.
+### Simply, the address of the variable list (Typically address 1 if created right away) will be returned each time insert is ran, instead of the address of the value.
 This is because again my list looks like:
 * list -> 1 -> 2 -> 3 -> 4 -> 5 -> null
 ### AND NOT:
 * 1 -> 2 -> 3 -> 4 -> 5 -> null